 It’s unfortunate that sexual harassment in the workplace is fairly common.
 The whole thing could make you feel extremely uncomfortable.
-You may fear losing your job for reporting it.
+You may fear to lose your job for reporting it.
 Sexual harassment can happen to anyone.
 Even if you may have seen it as innocent.
-The EEOC definition of sexual harassment is “unwelcome sexual advances, requests for sexual favours, and other verbal or physical harassment of a sexual nature.”
+The EEOC definition of sexual harassment as “unwelcome sexual advances, requests for sexual favours, and other verbal or physical harassment of a sexual nature.”
 However, this definition isn’t all inclusive.
 There are several misconceptions that people have about sexual harassment.
 This may put them at an extreme disadvantage.

-We often see the case were the harasser is aiming to get the victim in trouble for not returning a sexual favour.
+We often see the case where the harasser is aiming to get the victim in trouble for not returning a sexual favour.
 For example, firing them.
 This however is not always the case.
-A person may be ignorant to their behaviour or they may not have wanted to intentionally cause harm to the victim.
+A person may be ignorant of their behaviour or they may not have wanted to intentionally cause harm to the victim.
 Whatever the case may be, it’s more important the impact the sexual harassment had on the victim than the harasser’s intentions.
 For example, an employee may ask another co-worker on a date.
 This may be grounds for sexual harassment even if the harasser did not mean to cause any trouble by asking them that.

 In cases of sexual harassment, it’s easy to assume that the victim must be directly harassed.
 This is not true.
 A person may feel sexually harassed by indirect comments that weren’t specifically made to them.
 For example, a supervisor makes sexual jokes to his other coworker.
 If another person walks by and hears these jokes then they still have a case for sexual harassment even though they were not part of the conversation.